We're here to help

 Sure, MSPs are often targeted multiple times by hackers.
 But, fortunately, cyber insurance isn’t a one-time thing either…

-You’ll also receive extra training to keep you and your staff up to speed on the latest social engineering techniques.
-Including what to watch out for when that so-called ‘partner’ sends you an unexpected email marked URGENT...
+You’ll also receive extra training to help keep you and your staff up to speed on the latest social engineering techniques.
+Including what to watch out for when that so-called ‘partner’ sends you an unexpected email marked 'URGENT'...

-Some will also provide aftercare, installing new and improved systems to help protect you against future attacks.
+Some cyber insurance will also provide aftercare, installing new and improved systems to help protect MSPs from future attacks.

-Want to find out more about cyber and other products?
+Want to find out more about cyber insurance and other types of cover MSPs could find valuable?
 Have a read through our cyber insurance and IT business insurance pages.
 Or call us on 0345 222 5391.